-You can see the problem…..
-If for some reason such as adhesions or infection has damaged the fallopian tubes and blocked them, the egg and sperm do not meet, then no pregnancy no matter how long you try – infertility.
+If for some reason, such as adhesions or infection, the fallopian tubes are damaged and blocked, egg and sperm do not meet and no pregnancy can occur, not matter how often you try.

-- The dye travels through the Fallopian Tubes and spills out of the ends, showing the tube is patent.
+- The dye travels through the fallopian tubes and spills out of the ends, showing if the tube is open and unobstructed

-- If the dye does not spill out of the Fallopian Tubes, they are blocked.
+- If the dye does not spill out of the fallopian tubes, this means they are blocked

-Mr Penman performs the hysterosalpingogram himself, as part of the Infertility Programme.
-If you would like to see him with regard to infertility issues, please either call the Spire Alexandra Hospital or send a booking form following the link here.
+If you would like to see him with regard to infertility issues, please following the link below to make a booking.